SEN Support

 Educational attainment outcomes for children with SEN Support in the East Riding, are largely lower when compared to the regional and national averages, although some indicators have shown signs of improvement in the last year.
 This lower level of attainment at SEN Support is in sharp contrast to East Riding pupils with an EHC Plan, who mostly record higher attainment rates when compared to region and national

 • The proportion of East Riding pupils achieving a good level of development at Early Years Foundation Stage (EYFS) in 2023, equated to 23.4%, lower than national (24.5%) but higher than region (23.2%).
 The East Riding has generally seen a declining rate since 2017, at which point it was higher than both other comparators.
-Whereas the East Riding rate decreased between 2022 and 2023 (from 24.7% to 23.4%) the national and region averages increased in this period (page 3).
+Whilst the East Riding rate decreased between 2022 and 2023 (from 24.7% to 23.4%) the national and region averages increased in this period (page 3).
 In contrast to SEN Support pupils, East Riding pupils with EHC plans have achieved a higher percentage of good level of development in EYFS than both national and region.

 • East Riding SEN Support pupils achieving the expected standard in Phonics in Year 1, has largely been decreasing since 2018 (at which time 44.5% achieved the standard) and in 2023 this had decreased to 40.8%, lower than the national and regional averages (48.5% and 47.9%).
 Between 2022 and 2023 there had been a sharp rise in attainment for the national and regional averages (both recording almost 50% increases), however in this time the East Riding decreased by 40.8% (page 4).
 In the same period, East Riding EHC plan pupils attained a higher percent of expected standards in phonics than both region and England.